Rokutann/nalist.el/README.md

 # nalist.el

 API to deal with association lists with names.
-It's safe with buffer-local lexical-binding.
+It's safe with buffer-local and lexical-binding.

 ## Documentation